Did you know muscle makes up 45% of your dogs body and up to 55% in a Greyhound. That’s huge!

 - Throw away the ball launcher!

-In addition I am a CCA Licensed Canine Fitness and Conditioning Instructor and so offer a unique and complete muscular wellness package for your dog.
+I am also a CCA Licensed Canine Fitness and Conditioning Instructor and so offer a unique, tailored and complete muscular wellness package for your dog.

-I offer 8 week programs designed to strengthen and re-balance your dogs core musculature as a preventative to injury.
+These 8 week programs are designed to systematically strengthen and re-balance your dogs core musculature to reduce the risk of muscular injury.

 For more information contact: firstname.lastname@example.org